hesthub/iac/osx/blog-part2.md

     - role: names
     - role: dotfiles
     - role: fonts
-    - role: homebrew
+    - role: Homebrew
     - role: terminal
     - role: yabai
 ```

 The roles we have listed here will be statically imported and processed, and then Ansible will execute the playbook in the following order:

-- Any playbook task marked as "pre_task" and their triggered handlers
+- Any playbook task marked as `pre_task` and their triggered handlers
-- Each role listed, in order, and if any dependencies are found within the role, they are executed before the role itself.
+- Each role in order and execute any dependencies within the role first.
 - Any playbook tasks and their triggered handlers
-- Any task marked as "post_task" and their handlers
+- Any task marked as `post_task` and their handlers

-It's worth noting that pre- and post-tasks are a subset of tasks, located in the playbooks task section, that we mark to be executed either before or after any other task, whether it's from a role or role-dependency, third-party or otherwise.
+It's worth noting that pre- and post-tasks are a subset of tasks in the playbooks task section that we mark to be executed before or after any other task, whether from a role or role-dependency, third-party, or otherwise.

-#### tagging
+### tagging

 Once we have lined up the roles we want to use in our playbook, we can do some extra housekeeping by tagging our roles and playbook tasks.
-This will allow us to group and run specific roles and tasks depending on their tags.
+Depending on their labels, tags will allow us to group and run specific roles and tasks.

 For example, if we want to use the same playbook for multiple dev machines, but they all have a core setup in common, we can tag all the roles we consider essential: